apwbs/MARTSIA-demo/README.md

 Several actors cooperate in a process execution within the framework: _(i)_ the **Data Owner**, who encrypts data using an MA-CP-ABE policy; _(ii)_ the **Reader**, who intends to decrypt it; _(iii)_ the **Attribute Certifier**, who assigns MA-CP-ABE attributes to the Readers;  and _(iv)_ the **Authority Network**, a set of Authorities responsible for generating segments of decryption keys for the Reader.
 Using these keys, the Reader can decrypt the data.

-We implemented the smart contract of this MARTSIA version in Solidity so is EVM compatible, the request and transmission of key segments between the Reader and Authorities are performed via **TLS connections**.
+We implemented the smart contract for this MARTSIA version in Solidity, making it EVM-compatible.
+In this version, the request and transmission of key segments between the Reader and Authorities are performed via **TLS connections**.

 ## Wiki
 For a detailed documentation and step-by-step tutorial to run this version locally, check out the [Wiki](https://github.com/apwbs/MARTSIA-demo/wiki).